 Jonathan Hager, M.D., was practicing internal medicine in Rochester, N.Y., when he decided he wanted to do more for his community health center patients.
 He wanted to help people struggling with opioid addiction.

-Specifically, he wanted to start prescribing a medication that curbs cravings for opioids - prescription painkillers like OxyContin or illegal opioids like heroin - and helps people who are addicted to these drugs maintain their sobriety.
+Specifically, he wanted to start prescribing a medication that curbs cravings for opioids like OxyContin or heroin and helps people who are addicted to these drugs maintain their sobriety.
 Hager knew the region lacked enough prescribers of this kind of treatment.
 So he took the required eight-hour course to get certified to prescribe the drug and let the community know he was accepting new patients.
 They poured in.
 At one point, his waiting list was 200 names long.

 Seeking Help with Complex Cases

 Hager soon realized treating substance use disorder is much more complicated than simply prescribing a medication.
 Many of his patients also had mental illnesses, like anxiety or depression.
 Some needed surgery–could they have opioid painkillers?
 And for patients who were still using other substances like cocaine, Hager worried about continuing to offer them medication-assisted treatment for opioid addiction.